dojo/framework/README.md

 See the [v4 migration guide](./docs/V4-Migration-Guide.md) for details on upgrading from version 3.x to version 4.x.

+### Version 4.x to 5.x Migration Guide

+See the [v5 migration guide](./docs/V5-Migration-Guide.md) for details on upgrading from version 4.x to version 5.x.

 ### Examples

 We have added a repository of examples which have been built on Dojo.
 Those examples are available